jcheron/phalcon-jquery/README.md

 # phalcon-jquery
-JQuery and JQuery UI library for Phalcon MVC framework
+JQuery and UI library for Phalcon MVC framework :JQuery UI, Twitter Bootstrap

 ##What's Phalcon-jquery ?
-phalcon-jquery is a PHP library for the Phalcon framework : Phalcon PHP wrapper for JQuery and JQuery UI components.
+phalcon-jquery is a PHP library for the Phalcon framework : Phalcon PHP wrapper for JQuery and UI components.

 The library can be injected as a service in **$di** object, and permit to generate JQuery scripts in Phalcon controllers, respecting the MVC design patern.